Skip to main content

 Better script

-"I realize I wasn't clear enough on the priority shift last week, and that put extra pressure on your timeline.
+"I realize I was not clear enough about the priority shift last week, and that put extra pressure on your timeline.
 I own that.
-I'll send a revised brief by EOD today and add a quick daily check-in this week.
+I will send a revised brief by end of day and add a quick daily check-in this week.
 Anything else you need from me to get back on track?"

 Full walkthrough